Michael Plekon: Biography

-Plekon's interest in studying religion began early on when he chose to pursue a bachelor's degree in Sociology and Philosophy from the Catholic University in Washington, D.C. in 1970.
+Plekon's interest in studying religion began early on when he chose to pursue a bachelor's degree in Sociology and Philosophy from The Catholic University of America in Washington, D.C., in 1970.
 He later obtained a master's degree and a doctorate in Sociology and Religion from Rutgers University in New Jersey.
-Plekon's doctoral advisor was renowned sociologist of religion and theologian Peter L. Berger, who mentions Plekon in his memoir among his students of interest as an "expert in the Orthodox (Christian) diaspora in the West.".
+Plekon's doctoral advisor was the late renowned sociologist of religion and theologian Peter L. Berger, who mentions Plekon in his memoir among his students of interest as an "expert in the Orthodox (Christian) diaspora in the West.".
+Under several fellowships, including from the NEH, Lutheran World Federation, Fulbright and ACLS, he did advanced research in the Theology Faculty of the University of Copenhagen, focusing on Kierkegaard's social criticism and theology.

 Plekon met his wife Jeanne through a long-time friend while she was pursuing a master's in art history and museum studies at The Clark Institute, Williams College.
-They have been married since 1976 and have two children, Paul and Hannah.
+They have been married since 1976 and have two children, Paul and Hannah, and several grandchildren.

 Awards and honors

 Plekon has received more than twenty research awards in his years at Baruch College of the city University of New York, including annual PSC-CUNY Faculty Research Awards, several Baruch Faculty Fellowships for a year of study and other research grants.